 How To Reduce Your Plastic Footprint – By Ella Andrews

 TRY THIS JUNK COLLECTION EXPERIMENT

 For one day, put every piece of plastic that you would have otherwise put in the garbage into a bag.
 At the end of the day, take note of the amount of waste you have created.
 Then, imagine how much you would have in your bag after a week, a month, a year… Chances are you would have many bags full of trash, much of which would unnecessarily wind up scattered around land and throughout Earth’s oceans.

-It’s no secret that, even with waste removal and waste recycling services in place, plastic waste is creating a global pollution crisis, and every individual effort to cut back on plastic usage is important in making a difference.
+It’s no secret that, even with waste removal and waste recycling services in place (check out skip hire prices), plastic waste is creating a global pollution crisis, and every individual effort to cut back on plastic usage is important in making a difference.
 These simple tips can help you reduce the amount of trash that is carried away by your friendly neighborhood garbage man.

 BRING YOUR OWN SHOPPING BAGS.